google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 # Temporary Exposure Key (TEK) Downloading via Batches

-This page explains how to retrieve publihsed temporary exposure keys (TEKs) from the server by generating batches that can be downloaded by a mobile application.
+This page explains how to retrieve published temporary exposure keys (TEKs) from the server by generating batches that can be downloaded by a mobile application.
 These batches are logical groupings of TEKs published to the server.
 Keys can be grouped by region and the frequency of batching is